 Approach

-I mapped the full flow of the platform and identified where the amount of gamified information overwhelmed the user.
+I mapped the complete flow of the platform and identified where the amount of gamified information overloaded the user.
 I studied platforms like Duolingo and Kahoot to understand patterns that work in learning.

 I developed prototypes testing different approaches.
-I made a card game model, tried more elaborate formats, until I arrived at a quiz with a playful narrative that made more sense for the product and the user.
-I worked directly with the product manager and the developer to ensure technical feasibility and the alignment with the roadmap.
+I created a card game model, tried more elaborate formats, until I arrived at a quiz with a playful narrative that made more sense for the product and for the user.
+I worked directly with the product manager and the developer to ensure technical feasibility and alignment with the roadmap.

 Applied Solutions